-Lovely moist Orange Marmalade and Dried Cranberry Yeast Bread, flavoured with orange marmalade and studded with dried cranberries.
+Lovely moist orange marmalade and cranberry yeast bread, flavoured with orange marmalade and studded with dried cranberries.
 Lovely toasted or plain with butter.

 If you are an orange marmalade fan, you will love this yeast bread!
 While it's subtly flavoured, it's definitely orange and the flavour complements the dried cranberries beautifully.